Inside (video game): Reception

-Inside received universal acclaim, according to video game review aggregator Metacritic.
+Inside received universal acclaim, according to video game review aggregator website Metacritic.
 Critics favorably compared the title as a worthy successor to Limbo.
 The game was one of Polygon and IGN's most anticipated 2016 releases.
 From previewing the game at E3 2016, IGN's Marty Sliva considered the title to be "Super Limbo", polishing and improving from Playdead's first game into the new title in the same manner that Nintendo had done for its previous games in bringing them to the Super Nintendo Entertainment System.
 Kirk Hamilton of Kotaku called the game an "evolution" on what Playdead has succeeded to do with Limbo.
 Jaz Rignall of USgamer previewed Inside and wrote that it was one of the best puzzle platformers he has played, even better than its predecessor.

 Much like for Limbo, several publications have included Inside on their lists of the greatest video games of all time.
 In 2022, PC Gamer listed Inside as one of the best PC games, with editor Rich Stanton stating the game was "one of the very best experiences I've had in gaming", and contributing writers stating the game was "the perfect narrative sidescroller", and "had one of the best endings of any game".

 Accolades

 The game won the awards for "Golden Cube" and "Best Desktop/Console Game" at the Unity Awards 2016, and it also won the award for "Best-Looking Game" at the Giant Bomb 2016 Game of the Year Awards, whereas its other nomination was for "Best Moment or Sequence".
 At The Edge Awards 2016, the game came in second place each for "Best Visual Design", "Best Storytelling" and "Studio of the Year", and it came in third place for "Game of the Year", while it won the award for "Best Audio Design".
+It was also awarded an Apple Design Award in 2018.